withcenter/fireflow/README.md

 ## How to get users_public_data document

-- When you need to get the public data document of a user, filter the `usersPublicDataDocumentReference` in the `users_public_data` schema with the ref of `Authenticated User`.
+- When you need to get the public data document of a user, filter the `userDocumentReference` in the `users_public_data` schema with the `userPublicDataDocumentReference` of `Authenticated User`.

+Note, that the `userPublicDataDocumentReference` in `users` collection is set on the very first time the app runs by `AppService`.
+So, it may be a good idea to not use it on the first screen of the app.
+You may use it on the second page and after.

 ![Image Link](https://github.com/withcenter/fireflow/blob/main/etc/readme/img/ff-get-user-pub-doc.jpg?raw=true "How to get user public data document")